1. Upload the input file

 Use the terminal batch object to decide the next step:- completed batches should move on to output retrieval and result ingestion

-- failed batches should capture both the batch failure state and the webhook delivery state
+- failed and expired batches should capture both the batch terminal state and the webhook delivery state

 - cancelled batches should stop downstream fan-out cleanly